FAQ: Amazon Ecology

 What exactly is Amazonia?

-The Amazon basin has thousands of tributaries with a drainage area of almost 3,000,000 square miles (this incorporates parts of Bolivia, Peru, Ecuador, Colombia, Suriname, Guyana, Brazil and Venezuela), and is nearly twice as large as the area drained by any of the other great rivers worldwide.
-At its discharge point in the Atlantic, the river's overall volume is estimated at over seven times that of the Mississippi!
-‘Amazonia’ is an exceedingly diverse combination of specific niches within one giant ecosystem.
-Wildlife, insects, birds, fish and vegetation vary greatly depending upon soil type and proximity to fluctuating water levels.
+The Amazon River basin has over 1000 named tributaries with a drainage area of almost 3,000,000 square miles.
+This is nearly twice as large as the area drained by any of the world’s other great rivers.
+Brazil accounts for 68% of this area which also incorporates parts of Bolivia, Peru, Ecuador, Colombia, Suriname, Guyana, Brazil and Venezuela.
+At its discharge point in the Atlantic, the river's overall volume is ranges from over seven times that of the Mississippi!
+‘Amazonia’ is an exceedingly diverse combination of specific ecological niches within one giant wilderness.
+Wildlife, insects, birds, fish and vegetation vary greatly depending upon the region, substrate type and proximity to the fluctuating water levels of the central basin’s flood pulse.
 The Amazon's overall watershed encompasses 1/5 of all the world's fresh water.

 What types of mammals can I see?

-The Amazon is home to a great variety of mammalian life.
-Although many species are reclusive or nocturnal, most eventually cross, bathe, drink or otherwise visit the rivers for one reason or another.
-Some make the rivers their homes.
-Fishermen are very often treated to sightings because they spend their day at the interface of river and jungle.
+The Amazon is home to a great variety of exotic mammalian life.
+Although many species are reclusive or nocturnal, most eventually cross, bathe, drink or otherwise visit the rivers in the regions we fish.
+Some even make the rivers their homes.
+Our fishermen are most often treated to sightings simply because they spend their day at the interface of river and forest.
 Commonly sighted Amazon mammalian life includes the species discussed in the sections to follow ;

 The Cats - The most thrilling and one of the rarer sightings in the Amazon is the jaguar (Felis onca).
 Largely nocturnal and solitary, the great cat of the Amazon is now on the list of endangered species.
-The onca's only predator, man, has severely reduced the population of these magnificent animals in order to make profits from their beautiful spotted pelts.
-Several other, smaller species of cat are significantly more common and easily seen.
+The onca's greatest threat, man, has severely reduced the population of these magnificent animals in order to make profits from their beautiful spotted pelts or to protect domestic livestock.
+Several other, smaller cats are somewhat more common and easily seen.
 The ocelot (Felis pardalis) and the margay (Felis wiedeii), both under 45 pounds, range throughout the Amazon.
 Although primarily nocturnal, sightings of these cats often occur in areas of dense cover.
 The puma (Puma concolor) and jaguarundi (Felis yagouroundi), although not as common and not riverine in their habits, are also found here.

 Up in the Trees - If you turn your attention up into the trees at the edges of the rivers, you can spot monkeys and sloths.
 Over forty species of monkey are found in Amazonia.
 Ranging from the good-sized howler monkey (up to 35 pounds) down to the tiny marmosets and tamarins (weighed in ounces), New World monkeys share one common characteristic, they all have tails.
 Look quickly, because their acrobatic skills allow them to move rapidly through their arboreal environment.
 Sloths (pregisa), on the other hand, hardly move at all.
 The three-toed sloth, and its larger two-toed cousin, may take days to move from one tree to the next.
 Once you've spotted one, you can observe it at your leisure.